 Clean up resources

-HDInsight saves your data in Azure Storage or Azure Data Lake Store, so you can safely delete a cluster when it is not in use.
-You are also charged for an HDInsight cluster, even when it is not in use.
-Since the charges for the cluster are many times more than the charges for storage, it makes economic sense to delete clusters when they are not in use.
+HDInsight saves your data in Azure Storage or Azure Data Lake Storage, so you can safely delete a cluster when it isn't in use.
+You're also charged for an HDInsight cluster, even when it isn't in use.
+Since the charges for the cluster are many times more than the charges for storage, it makes economic sense to delete clusters when they aren't in use.
 If you plan to work on the tutorial listed in Next steps immediately, you might want to keep the cluster.

 Switch back to the Azure portal, and select Delete.

-In this quickstart, you learned how to create an HDInsight Spark cluster and run a basic Spark SQL query.
-Advance to the next tutorial to learn how to use an HDInsight Spark cluster to run interactive queries on sample data.
+In this quickstart, you learned how to create an Apache Spark cluster in HDInsight and run a basic Spark SQL query.
+Advance to the next tutorial to learn how to use an HDInsight cluster to run interactive queries on sample data.